rsyslog/rsyslog/source/configuration/modules/imfile.rst

    (like power fail).
 Note that this setting affects imfile performance, especially when set to a low value.
 Frequently writing the state file is very time consuming.

+   **Note: If this parameter is not set, state files are not created.**

 .. index::
    single: imfile; startmsg.regex